The Gambia: Etymology

 The name "Gambia" is derived from the Mandinka term Kambra/Kambaa, meaning the Gambia River.
 (It may be derived from the sacred Serer gamba, a drum made from a calabash beaten when a Serer elder dies.)
-Portuguese explorers, who reached the region in the 15th century, adopted a variation of this local name, which was later anglicized to Gambia during British colonial rule.
+Portuguese explorers, who reached the region in the 15th century, adopted a variation of this local name, which was later anglicised to Gambia during British colonial rule.

 Upon independence in 1965, the country used the name The Gambia.
-Following the proclamation of a republic in 1970, the long-form name of the country became the Republic of the Gambia.
+Following the proclamation of a republic in 1970, the long-form name of the country became the Republic of The Gambia.

-The Gambia is one of only two countries for which the definite article is commonly used in its English-language name and where the name is neither plural nor descriptive (e.g., "the Philippines" or "the United Kingdom"), the other being the Bahamas.
+The Gambia is one of only two countries for which the definite article "the" is officially used in its short form English-language name, the other being The Bahamas.
 (Note: El Salvador, Spanish for "The Saviour", also uses the definite article in its name.)
-The article is also officially used by the country's government and by international bodies.
 In 1964, shortly prior to the country's independence, Prime Minister Dawda Jawara wrote to the Permanent Committee on Geographical Names for British Official Use requesting that the name the Gambia retain the definite article, in part to reduce confusion with Zambia which had also recently become independent.
-Some scholars suggest it also emphasizes the nation's connection to the Gambia River, a defining geographical feature.

 The administration of Yahya Jammeh changed the long-form name to Islamic Republic of the Gambia in December 2015.
-On 29 January 2017 newly elected President Adama Barrow changed the name back to Republic of the Gambia.
+On 29 January 2017 newly elected President Adama Barrow changed the name back to Republic of The Gambia.